Blog>Trade>Van jobs: I have a van and need work

 How much can I charge for providing cleaning services?

-When you’re deciding how much to charge for cleaning services, you’ll need to consider how fast you are at cleaning, how long it takes you to get to your clients’ homes and how much petrol you use to get there.
+When you’re deciding how much to charge for cleaning services, there are various factors to consider.
+These include how fast you are at cleaning, and how long it takes you to get to your clients’ homes.

-Generally, house cleaning costs start from around £15 per hour for an independent cleaner or £20 per hour for an agency.
+Generally, house cleaning costs start at £15 per hour for an independent cleaner or £20 per hour for an agency.

 You can also charge more for bigger, one-off jobs.
 For instance, you could charge anywhere from £79 to £199 for an end-of-tenancy clean.